Dhruv-gif-hub/covid_india/README.md

 ## 🛠 Tools Used

+- Kaggle Dataset – as the data source

+- Excel/CSV – for initial data formatting and inspection

 - PostgreSQL – for data cleaning, transformation, and querying

+- VS Code – for writing and managing SQL scripts

+- Draw.io - for planning the dashboard.

 - Tableau – for interactive dashboards and visualizations

-- VS Code – for writing and managing SQL scripts

-- Excel/CSV – for initial data formatting and inspection

-- Kaggle Dataset – as the data source

 ## 📊 Project Overview